 How often are snooze days?

 Very popular question.
 These honestly happen as often as we feel our family needs them.
-Sometimes we pre-schedule a Snooze Day in advance if we’ve got a lot going on and some days we decide last minute if we think one is needed.
+Sometimes we pre-schedule a day in advance if we’ve got a lot going on and some days we decide last minute if we think one is needed.

 If we’re in a busy month with many weekends out of town or are overscheduled with activities, we will block the calendar a few weeks in advance for a Snooze Day.